Hammett, Bellin & Oswald, LLC | Attorneys At Law

 Property owners have the responsibility to maintain a safe environment on their properties.
 This is to reduce the chance of a visitor being injured in an accident, particularly a slip-and-fall accident, on the property.
-When an accident does occur because a property owner failed to remove a hazardous condition on his or her property, the victim may seek compensation for his or her damages through a premises liability claim with the help of a personal injury lawyer.
+When an accident does occur because a property owner failed to remove a hazardous condition from his or her property, the victim may seek compensation for his or her damages through a premises liability claim with the help of a personal injury lawyer.

 With nearly 80 years of combined experience, the attorneys of Hammett, Bellin & Oswald, LLC, serve clients in Neenah as well as Door County.
-Our attorneys will work with you after a fall to hold negligent property owners responsible and to get the compensation you deserve.
+Our attorneys will work with you after a fall to hold negligent property owners responsible and get the compensation you deserve.
 We will work with you to create a personalized legal strategy for you and fight for your rights as you recover.
 Contact us today for a no-cost consultation.

 Injuries That Can Result From A Fall